mveillon/lisser/README.md

 # Running the GUI

 There is also a very barebones GUI just to make the file navigation a little easier.
-Simply run `python main.py -t` or `make ui` and it will launch a window.
+Simply run `python3 main.py ui`, or `make ui` and it will launch a window.

 Click the prompt to upload a spreadsheet, wait a few seconds for it to process the numbers, and tell it where to save the output zip file.